DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-02-reasons-for-rejection-iteration-6.md

 We recently redesigned the way users [reject applications and give feedback to candidates](/manage-teacher-training-applications/reasons-for-rejection-iteration-5/).

-The candidate user need this meets is:
+The user need this meets is:

 {% from "user-needs/macro.njk" import appUserNeeds %}
 {{ appUserNeeds({ items: collections['user-need'] | slugs(tags)}) }}

-We tested our new approach with 11 users in person and by sending 61 users a tree test.
+We tested our new approach with 11 users in person and by sending a tree test to 61 users.

-It tested very well in comparison with the [previous version](/manage-teacher-training-applications/reasons-for-rejection-iteration-5/).
-However, we have made some changes.
+It tested very well but we decided to make some changes.

 ## What we changed